AbhinandIITM/Mizu/README.md

 4. View structured summaries with key insights and document purpose

 #### Audio Transcription
-1. Click on "Audio Analysis" in the navigation
+1. Click on "Audio Analysis" in the navigation.
-2. Upload an audio file (WAV, MP3, etc.)
+2. Upload an audio file (WAV, MP3, etc.).
-3. Click "Transcribe" to convert speech to text
+3. Click "Transcribe" to initiate the transcription process using Google Gemini, which includes speaker diarization.
-4. View the transcribed text output
+4. View the transcribed text output as JSON, structured with speaker information, start and end times.

 ## API Endpoints